 By organizing itself as a corps of employees with a strong sense of ethics, Hamamatsu Photonics aims not only to secure stable management but also to grow and prosper as an enterprise that earns the trust of stakeholders.

-The Company, led by the Legal Affairs Group of the General Affairs Division, works tirelessly to ensure that all employees are familiar with its compliance framework.
+The Company, led by the Legal and Compliance Department, works tirelessly to ensure that all employees are familiar with its compliance framework.
 In addition, the Internal Audit Division confirms and strives to improve the awareness of employees while holding interviews with department leaders to confirm the status of enhancement and implementation of the compliance framework.
 Based on the results of compliance audits, the Internal Audit Division encourages departments and sections that have not taken up educational opportunities about compliance, whether within the Company or from external providers, to pursue in-house training.
-The Legal Affairs Group has created a framework for constantly providing compliance education.
+The Legal and Compliance Department has created a framework for constantly providing compliance education.

 To enhance employees’ awareness of compliance issues, Hamamatsu Photonics regularly posts information on the Company’s approach to corporate ethics (compliance) on its internal website, as a call to attention for employees.

 Freshly hired employees and career-track employees in their third year of employment are provided regular compliance education.
-Suitable compliance training is also provided in tandem with audits by the Internal Audit Division.
+Suitable compliance training is also provided in tandem with audits by the Internal Audit Department.

 It is the responsibility of each and every employee to move compliance activities forward.
 If a misstep is spotted, the Company’s basic approach is to resolve the matter within the chain of management.
 Such resolution may not always be possible, however, and in preparation for such cases the Company has established a whistleblower program.
-The contact points for the whistleblower program are the Audit & Supervisory Board and the Legal Affairs Group of the General Affairs Division.
+The contact points for the whistleblower program are the Audit & Supervisory Board, the General Affairs Department, and the Legal and Compliance Department.

 From the moment someone comes forward with an allegation, the Company takes prudent steps to maintain the secrecy of all personal and other information about the whistleblower, to protect the whistleblower from suffering any kind of disadvantage and abuse of rights due to his or her act of whistleblowing.
-When a whistleblowing event occurs, the contact point for the whistleblower, which is either the Audit & Supervisory Board or the Legal Affairs Group of the General Affairs Division, confers with the Company’s compliance director, who is responsible for whistleblower matters.
+When a whistleblowing event occurs, the contact point for the whistleblower, which is either the Audit & Supervisory Board, the General Affairs Department, and the Legal and Compliance Department, confers with officer, who is responsible for whistleblower matters.
 The opinions of attorneys and other outside specialists may also be solicited as necessary.
 These parties work together to investigate the matter in a fair and impartial manner.
 If the allegation of an illegal act is found to be true, disciplinary action is taken in accordance with the Employment Regulations.

 One of the Company’s key commitments to stakeholders is the prevention of bribery and other corruption.
 This pledge is at the very heart of our business, as we signaled to the world in August 2017 when we signed the United Nations Global Compact (UNGC).
 To advance its efforts to prevent corruption, Hamamatsu Photonics has completed preparation of in-house regulations to prevent corruption at overseas subsidiaries.